Metzi

 Is Metzi good for solo dining?

 Metzi's Pinheiros location and neighbourhood-restaurant scale make it a reasonable solo option compared to São Paulo's more formal tasting-room venues.
 At $$$, solo dining here is not a value stretch the way it would be at a longer omakase-style format.
-The composed, multi-course approach also gives a solo diner something to engage with.
+The composed, multi-course approach also gives a solo diner something to engage.
 If counter seating is available, it improves the solo experience further — confirm when booking.

 What are alternatives to Metzi in São Paulo?